SalemDalvi/Undazomen-Zip-Bomb/README.md

 | **Final Zip** | Package everything with decoy files | Result: ~78KB |
 | **Extraction** | Recursive decompression explodes exponentially | **78KB → 5.8TB** |

-The secret sauce? **Repetitive data compresses insanely well**, and when you stack compressions on top of each other, the math gets absolutely wild.
+**Repetitive data compresses insanely well**, and when you stack compressions on top of each other, the math gets absolutely wild.
 It's like compound interest, but for file size explosions.

 ### Real-World Impact